• Skip to primary navigation

 Instructions

-• Heat oven to 325 degrees.
-In a mixing bowl, stir together the flour, spices and salt.
+• Heat oven to 350 degrees.
+In a mixing bowl, stir together the flour, spices, baking powder, baking soda and salt.
 Sift into another bowl.

 • Add the dark brown sugar, white sugar, butter and vanilla extract to a separate large mixing bowl.
-Using a stand or hand mixer, cream the ingredients over medium-high speed until light and fluffy, about five minutes.
-If using a hand mixer, it might take an extra minute or so.
+Using a stand or hand mixer, cream the ingredients over medium-high speed until light and fluffy, about four to five minutes.
 From time to time, scrape the butter off the side of the bowl to ensure everything is well-incorporated.

 • Grease and flour a 12-cup bundt pan.
 The flour makes a big difference in keeping the finished cake from sticking, so don't skip this step.
 Pour in the batter and smooth on top.

-• Bake for 30 minutes.
-Loosely tent the top of the bundt pan with foil to prevent excessive browning.
-Continue to bake until a long skewer comes out clean, about 40 more minutes.
+• Bake for 55-60 minutes.
+The cake is ready when a long skewer comes out clean.
 Allow to cool in the pan for an hour or up to two hours.
 Run a knife along the edge of the bundt pan to loose the cake.
-Invert on a wire rack to finish cooling.
+Invert on a wire rack to finish cooling before serving.

 • Move to a cake stand when ready to serve.
 Store under a cake dome to create an airtight environment.
 If desired, serve with bourbon caramel or your favorite ice cream, such as this butterscotch ice cream with candied pecans or bourbon-pumpkin ice cream.
 Enjoy!